We will no longer be supporting IE7 and below as a web browser effective June 1st 2020. Click here for more information.

 Paramedic Services is committed to timely, clinically sophisticated emergency response and community strategies that preserve life, improve health and promote safety.

-• Deputy Chief Logistics - Management of Material Needs of the Service
+• Deputy Chief of Logistics and Community Programs - Management of Material Needs of the Service and Community Programs including the Community Paramedicine Program

-• Deputy Chief Operations - Management of Paramedic Activities
+• Deputy Chief of Operations - Management of Paramedic Activities

 What if I call 9-1-1 by mistake?What if I call 9-1-1 by mistake?<p>If you call by mistake, <strong>do not hang up</strong>, just stay on the line and tell the dispatcher that everything is OK.
 If you hang up, they may send a police officer to your location to investigate if there is a problem.</p>